Skip to main content

 Completion

-Completing the deduction for descendants with disabilities is done by opening the "Data Capture" window.
+The deduction for disabled descendants is completed by opening the "Data Capture" window.

-Once opened, the data is recorded in the section "Children members of the family unit who have not received income and other descendants entitled to the minimum for this concept" in "Information for the deduction for dependent descendants with disabilities."
+Once opened, the data is recorded in the section "Children in the family unit who have not received income and other descendants entitled to the minimum for this concept" in "Information for the deduction for dependent descendants with disabilities".

-To complete keep in mind that when several taxpayers have the right to the deduction with respect to the same descendant, the option that guarantees that the amount of the deduction is the maximum legally permitted is the assignment.
+To complete please note that when several taxpayers have the right to the deduction for the same descendant, the option that guarantees that the amount of the deduction is the maximum legally permitted is the transfer.

-The data necessary to calculate the deduction must include for each disabled descendant in charge that generates the right to deduction.
+The data required for calculating the deduction must be for each dependent disabled descendant who generates the right to a deduction.

-Information on the deduction for dependent disabled descendants:
+Information on the deduction for dependent disabled children:

 • Identification data of the descendant.